May 20, Reading 2 – Proverbs 29

 “An unjust man is an abomination to the righteous, but one whose way is straight is an abomination to the wicked.”

-Today’s passage has much to speak of both the righteous and the wicked.
+Today’s passage has much on the righteous and the wicked.

-And in this verse above is a coin-truth, one that we can see quite clearly throughout history and in our world today.
+In this verse we see a coin-truth, one that is clearly visible throughout history and in our world today.

 Justice is a vital heart-thread running through the life of God’s people.

 God Himself loves justice.
-One place we can read of this is Isaiah chapter 61,
+We read of this in Isaiah 61,

 “For I the LORD love justice; I hate robbery and wrong;”

-And God calls His people to be the same, in Micah chapter 6 we read,
+God calls His people to be the same, we read in Micah 6,

 “He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?”